-Thereby the focus was on adaptations of methods and processes introduced to capture the increased uncertainties of the present and future environment in expected credit losses.
+We focused on adaptations of methods and processes introduced to capture the increased uncertainties of the present and future environment in expected credit losses.

 We performed credit review for individually significant loans on a sample basis.
 We checked the stage classification of the loans based on credit application and monitoring documents as well as customer-related financial and non-financial information.